markuswappler/sumaround/README.md

-# euwe
+# Euwe

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+New version, running at the JVM, now.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Markus Wappler.

 Distributed under the Eclipse Public License, the same as Clojure.